 My wife and I recently visited Middle Creek WMA, a “Globally Significant Important Bird Area” to see the Snow Geese that spend the winter there.
 I brought along my photo gear, of course.
 We were in a long line of cars and people on the side of the road and not far from a field that was covered with geese.
 At times, some of the birds departed, while others took their place.
 It was a special time.

 Everyone was focused on the geese.
 I was too, but I couldn’t resist training my lens on a boy who just a few feet from me popped up through the family car sunroof to get a better look.
-I was taken with his interest, as well as his pj’s and matching binocs, which hopefully gave him enough magnification and clarity to enable him to really enjoy what he was seeing.
+I was taken with his interest, as well as his pj’s and matching binocs, which hopefully gave him enough magnification and clarity to help him to really enjoy what he was seeing.
 I was also taken with the fact that his family had gone to the trouble to take him to that place.

 After I took his picture, I thought, “This is where it all begins, doesn’t it?
 During a family outing or in the company of a caring adult, a child is captivated by something he sees, his imagination soars, and an interest that begins in childhood develops into a lifelong passion.”
 Another thought I had was this: “I hope this young man goes on to develop an interest in birds.”
 Why birds?
 Elsewhere in the talk I gave at Virginia Tech, I told the educators that birds are visible and accessible, they’re a link to the natural world, and bird watching could be considered a “gateway drug.”
 I went on to explain: “When children develop a fascination with birds, they become interested in other forms of wildlife and in the natural world at large.
 They then develop an interest in protecting and preserving those spaces where birds and other wildlife live.”